 You are allowed to bring food and drinks into the gardens, so feel free to bring your own picnic.

-Why I think you should visit the Botanic Gardens in Utrecht
+Why I think you should visit the Botanical Gardens in Utrecht